 Completing the job description form

-In order to match the most suitable candidates to your job it is important that job descriptions are detailed enough to allow the VRS interviewers to fully understand the scope of your job.
+In order to match the most suitable candidates to your role it is important that job descriptions are detailed enough to allow the VRS interviewers to fully understand the scope of your job.
 During an interview volunteers are informed of the main functions of the job and the skills required to perform the various tasks, as well as any specific requirements you may have.

-Where will the volunteer job be advertised?
+Where are the volunteer roles advertised?

 Potential volunteers are then able to apply with the VRS online and express interest in your position.